List of Burger King products: Advertising

 The BK Stacker was introduced using commercials that employed groups of little people in the roles of members of the "Stackers Union".
 The characters were "Vin," played by Danny Woodburn, "the new guy," and various members of the "Stackers Union" construction team that work in a BK kitchen assembling the sandwiches.
 The tag line was "Meat, Cheese and Bacon- Stacked High".
 As exemplified in the advertising campaign, part of the sandwich's concept revolves around not having vegetables like lettuce, onions, or tomatoes.

 BK Toppers

-The BK Toppers line was a line of cheeseburgers introduced in October 2011 as limited time offer.
+The BK Toppers line was a line of cheeseburgers introduced in October 2011 as a limited time offer.
 The sandwiches featured a new 3.2 oz chopped beef patty that features a coarser grind than the company's 2 oz hamburger patty.
 The four sandwiches in the line were the Cheeseburger Deluxe, Mushroom and Swiss, Bacon and Cheddar, and Western BBQ.
 The sandwiches were a part of the new ownership's plans to expand its customer base beyond the 18- to 34-year-old demographic which it had been targeting over the previous several years.
 The product resurrected a previous name from the BK Hot Toppers line of sandwiches from the 1980s.
 They were removed from the menu in July 2012.